 In the GeoPRISMS Postdoctoral proposal, I plan to integrate land-based and offshore seismic data collected under the Cascadia Initiative to scan the seismicity from the trench offshore to the base of the down-dip transition zone, up to ≈100 km inland from the coast.
 In the process, I will systematically search for exotic elusive events like, very low frequency earthquakes and offshore tremor.
 The goal is to take a holistic approach to better understand the full spectrum of fault slip behavior, and how it governs the subduction zone dynamics.

-Abhijit Gosh is now Assistant Professor at the University of California Riverside
+Abhijit Gosh is now Associate Professor at the University of California Riverside